 Food forensic analyses can quickly provide useful factual information to food manufacturers, restaurants, suppliers, consumers, and insurance companies.
 A third-party food testing laboratory can provide independent and scientifically supported results.
-Microtrace has years of lab experience with both food and forensic investigations and a vast range of food contaminant materials.
+Microtrace has decades of lab experience with food and forensic investigations and a vast range of food contaminant materials.
 Moreover, our expert food forensic reports are easily comprehensible, yet, can withstand the scrutiny of litigation or a scientific review.
-We address a wide variety of food-related questions, including:
+Our lab addresses a wide variety of food-related questions, including:

 - Is it foreign matter (food contamination)?

 - Is the contaminant what a consumer claims?

 - When was the item or contaminant introduced to the food product?

 - What is the source of the contaminant?

 - Was the item cooked or processed with the food product?

 - Is there blood, saliva or another bodily fluid on the contaminant?